LifeBogger presents the Full Story of a Chelsea Legend who is best known by the Nickname; “JT“.

-Ted Terry who is 61 (as at the time of writing), hooked up with a Kenyan mum-of-three Evelyn Minkey, who is 41 years old at the time of writing Terry’s Biography.
+Ted Terry who is 61 (at the time of writing), hooked up with a Kenyan mum-of-three Evelyn Minkey, who is 41 years old at the time of writing Terry’s Biography.

 They met in November 2014 when the pair lived doors away from each other in Chafford Hundred, Essex.

-It was a time Kenyan-born Evelyn was getting divorced from husband Stefan Minkey.
-She and Ted upon loving each other decided to move to a terraced house in Chichester, Sussex.
+It was a time Kenyan-born Evelyn was getting divorced from his husband, Stefan Minkey.
+She and Ted, upon loving each other, decided to move to a terraced house in Chichester, Sussex.

 A source close to the split said: “The divorce is messy, but Ted has jumped right in.
 They are really loved up and there is nothing that anyone can do.”

 In August 2015, police were called when Ted and Evelyn’s husband Stefan allegedly came to blows at Evelyn’s family home.
 No one was arrested.

 Ted has also been in some controversies in the past.
 He was once caught on film selling cocaine to an undercover reporter.

 Following that, Ted agreed to hand over three grams from his regular supplier at a price of £120 – provided he received an additional £40 to buy a gram for himself.

 He told the reporter, who posed as a chauffeur buying the drugs for his wealthy boss: ‘The stuff ‘s all right.
 I get off on it.’